SSG-DRD-IOT/ultrasound_sensor/README.md

 We need two GPIO pins, I will use PIN 13-15 from UP2 GP-Bus Expansion.

 In Linux SYSFS:
-- PIN 13 corresponds to GPIO 432
+- PIN 13 corresponds to GPIO 432 in sysfs
-- PIN 15 corresponds to GPIO 431
+- PIN 15 corresponds to GPIO 431 in sysfs

 See UP2 board pinout: https://wiki.up-community.org/Pinout_UP2

+## Using SYSFS

 So let's write our code to read distance continuously from HC-SR4 sensor and print the distance in centimeters until you press 'q' or 'Q':